 Pitt SEED grants were established in June 2018 by Chancellor Gallagher.
-Pitt Seed Projects are welldefined actions that play an instrumental role in transforming the University of Pittsburgh.
-Proposed projects may be comprised of a range of activities, including: research ideas, academic programs, process improvement, diversity and inclusion, community and industry partnership development, outreach, methods of teaching and learning, workshops, lectures and enhancing the student experience.
+Pitt Seed Projects are well-defined actions that play an instrumental role in transforming the University of Pittsburgh.
+Proposed projects may be from a range of activities, including: research ideas, academic programs, process improvement, diversity and inclusion, community and industry partnership development, outreach, methods of teaching and learning, workshops, lectures and enhancing the student experience.
+These explore innovative ideas and are open to all faculty and staff to apply. {PittSEED funded projects} [[Standard 1.1e]]